adsweet/Phylogenetics_Lab/Lab5/README.md

 :white_check_mark: __Do the sequences look like they are aligned?__

-To tell IQ-TREE to not infer the phylogeny and only find the best model, we will specify the model -m as “MF”.
+To tell IQ-TREE to not infer the phylogeny and only find the best model, we will specify the model ```-m``` as ```MF```.
 By default, IQ-TREE will determine the type of data (e.g. DNA vs. amino acid), but you can specify this as well.
-We are going to specify to use only one thread (-nt):
 ```
-iqtree -nt 1 -s Bombus.nex -m MF
+iqtree -s Bombus.nex -m MF
 ```
 As the program is running, you will see output in the main window like the following:

 ```
-ModelFinder will test 286 DNA models (sample size: 556) ...
+ModelFinder will test up to 286 DNA models (sample size: 556) ...
  No. Model         -LnL         df  AIC          AICc         BIC
-  1  JC            2914.221     29  5886.443     5889.751     6011.745
+  1  GTR+F         2643.558     37  5361.116     5366.545     5520.984
-  2  JC+I          2748.219     30  5556.439     5559.982     5686.062
+  2  GTR+F+I       2459.816     38  4995.631     5001.364     5159.820
-  3  JC+G4         2729.101     30  5518.202     5521.744     5647.825
+  3  GTR+F+G4      2422.722     38  4921.444     4927.177     5085.633
-  4  JC+I+G4       2725.585     31  5513.169     5516.956     5647.113
+  4  GTR+F+I+G4    2417.280     39  4912.560     4918.606     5081.070
-  5  JC+R2         2724.508     31  5511.016     5514.802     5644.960
+  5  GTR+F+R2      2416.197     39  4910.394     4916.441     5078.904
  ```

-The models are listed in order of increasing complexity.
-Model 1 of 286 is the Jukes-Cantor (1969) model, which assumes that the nucleotides appear in equal frequencies and that transitions and transversions are equally likely.
+The models are grouped in order of decreasing complexity.
+The last models listed are Jukes-Cantor (JC) models, which assumes that the nucleotides appear in equal frequencies and that transitions and transversions are equally likely.
 The models get more complex, making more assumptions, as the tests run towards the final model.
 As the models become more complex, they also include more parameters, including estimated proportion of invariable sites, transition/transversion ratios, gamma shape parameters, and estimated base frequencies.

 The Model column shows the names of the different models.
 The -LnL shows the negative log-likelihood of the models.
 Generally, a lower negative log-likelihood (which is actually a “higher” likelihood, since these are already NEGATIVE log-likelihood values) is preferred. df represents the degrees of freedom of the model.
 You will see the program also estimates and reports AIC, AICc, and BIC scores.
 AICc corrects for small sample sizes.
 As you can see, different models are not necessarily the best fit based on different information criteria.
 By default, IQ-TREE uses BIC to select the best model, but this can be changed by adding the -AIC or -AICc flag.

 By default, IQ-TREE will also create several files, which it notes at the bottom of the standard out, an IQ-TREE report (.iqtree), a treefile in Newick format which is used in fitting the model (IQ-TREE uses a quick parsimony-based method for this), and the log file (which is a file that contains the output that was printed to screen).

-Download the “Bombus.nex.iqtree” files and open it in a text editor.
+Download the “Bombus.nex.iqtree” file and open it in a text editor.

-How many parsimony informative sites are in the alignment?
+:white_check_mark: __How many parsimony informative sites are in the alignment?__

 :white_check_mark: __What is the top model based on the BIC scores?__